jeffh/Fox/docs/source/generators.rst

 .. warning::
-    **This is significantly more complicated than composing generators**, which is probably what you want the majority of the time.
+    **This is significantly more complicated than composing generators**, which is what you want the majority of the time.
 Composing existing generators will also provide shrinking for free.

 .. warning::
     This section assumes knowledge functional programming concepts.
 It's worth reading up on function composition, map/reduce, recursion, and lazy computation.

-It is worth reading up on :ref:`How Shrinking Works` before proceeding.
+It is worth reading up on :ref:`How Shrinking Works` if you haven't already.

 Let's write a custom integer generator that shrinks to ``10`` instead of zero.
 We won't be using anything built on top of ``FOXChoose`` for demonstrative purposes, but we will be using Fox's :ref:`debugging functions`.

+For the sake of brevity, we'll ignore the problem of maximum storage of integers, but when writing your generators this matters.

 Step one, we can easily always generate 10 by returning a child-less rose tree::